Use this project to

 PROGRAM

-To write programs or modify the project is a whole new world of learning and is covered in the next pages of this project.
+To write programs or modify the project is a whole new world of learning

 To write a program you will need a PICkit-2 programmer.